stlgithub/dataportfolio/PowerBI/PowerBI_3/README.md

 ### 6. Smart Narrative

-As a bonus I also added a Smart Narrative to the left hand side of the dashboard.
+As a bonus I also decided to try PowerBI's AI tool, Smart Narrative, on the left hand side of the dashboard.

-I did not alter the text automatically generated in it, since this was mostly for the purposes of me testing/demonstration the fact that this functionality is available.
+I did not alter the AI generated text, since this was mostly for the purposes of me testing/demonstration the fact that this functionality is available.